This post was originally published on August 9, 2013 and updated on June 14, 2019.

 - Authors and publishers sometimes include the first chapter of the author’s next book in the one you just read, especially if the book is part of a series.
 Amazon.com allows you to view the table of contents or to read a few pages.

 - Movies create trailers to spark your interest.

 - Software-as-a-service companies like Carbonite, iContact and Constant Contact give you a free trial period.

-- Private schools hold events and give tours to get prospective students and parents into the building so that they get familiar with the facility and the community and have an easier time seeing themselves there.
+- Private schools hold events and give tours to get prospective students and parents into the building so that they get familiar with the facility, meet the community and have an easier time seeing themselves there.

-- Painters, landscapers, and general contractors give free estimates so you can get a glimpse of their ideas and understand their approach.
+- Painters, landscapers, and general contractors give free estimates so you hear their ideas and understand their approach.